palakgupta2712/astro-portfolio/src/content/posts/date-time-dot-net-core.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-Since the beginning of C#, dates and times have been handled by the **DateTime** struct, which may be used for either purpose.
+<span style="color:orange">Since the beginning of C#, dates and times have been handled by the **DateTime** struct, which may be used for either purpose.
 When two needs may be satisfied by one solution, trade-offs are frequently made, as is the case with the majority of software development decisions.
-When it comes to DateTime, this often means that even while we put up a whole DateTime instance, we frequently just care about the date component or the time component, but very seldom both.
+When it comes to DateTime, this often means that even while we put up a whole DateTime instance, we frequently just care about the date component or the time component, but very seldom both.</span>

 Now new Release with .Net6, we have two additional (grate job Microsoft)
 1. DateOnly
 2. TimeOnly